davestewart/davestewart-content/content/projects/open-source/alias-hq/index.md

 ## Usage

-Once you have configured Alias using aliases is essentially a one-liner.
+Once you have configured the plugin, using aliases is essentially a one-liner.

 Here's WebPack: